zenithworks/azure-yaml/jira-integration-yaml.md

 ```

 Scenarios:
+- for different resource types
 - CI only pipeline( only build jobs )
 - Multi config pipeline(builds for linux and windows)
+- Multiple jobs targetting a resource in environment
 - Deployment strategies
 -